seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/README.txt

 **Notes**

-> This listing includes `162` out of `434` languages (`37.32%`) of the AI2001 linguistics toolchain, as of 2023, Thursday, December 21st.
-It is currently missing `292` languages.
+> This listing includes `162` out of `436` languages (`37.15%`) of the AI2001 linguistics toolchain, as of 2023, Friday, December 22nd.
+It is currently missing `294` languages.
 I will try to add more daily.
 It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive.

 <!-- When calculating these notes, the entries from today, along with the 1 blue checkmark, keeps throwing me off. !-->